tarchahal122/chat_app/chat_master/Chat_master/README.md

 # Chat App Server

-This is the server-side code for a chat application built with Node.js, Express, Socket.IO, and MongoDB.
-The application allows users to register, log in, update their status (available or busy), send messages to other users, and receive messages from the server via Socket.IO.
+This repository contains the server-side code for a chat application developed using Node.js, Express, Socket.IO, and MongoDB.
+The application enables users to register, authenticate, update their status (available or busy), send messages to other users, and receive real-time messages via Socket.IO.

 ## Features

-- User registration and authentication with JWT
-- User status management (available or busy)
+-User registration and authentication using JWT tokens -User status management (available or busy)
-- Sending and receiving messages between users
-- Integration with a large language model (LLM) for automated responses when a user is busy
+-Real-time messaging functionality for seamless communication -Integration with a sophisticated language model (LLM) for automated responses when users are unavailable -Utilization of Socket.IO for efficient and responsive real-time messaging
-- Real-time messaging with Socket.IO

 ## Prerequisites